-Torgos Lodge is located on the Western Border of Namibia adjoining the Kgalagadi Transfrontier Park.
-The lodge is alongside the C15 route, 5 km from the Mata Mata border post.
+Torgos Lodge is located in the South of Namibia adjoining the Kgalagadi Transfrontier Park.
+The lodge is alongside the C15 route, 7 km from the Mata Mata border post.

 The surroundings are typical of the Kalahari region, the dry river bed lined by large camelthorn trees, red sand dunes and sparse vegetation.
-The lodge is within an 11000 Ha game camp hosting a wide variety of game, notably Gemsbok, Blue Wildebeest, Springbuck, Eland and many more.
-There is abundant bird life including a breeding vulture colony.
+The lodge is within a 11000 Ha game camp hosting a wide variety of game, notably Gemsbok, Blue Wildebeest, Springbuck, Eland and Kudu. and many more.
+There is also abundant bird life for the avid bird watchers. including a breeding vulture colony.
 View wildlife

 Torgos Lodge is an ideal stop over for tourists travelling to and from Kgalagadi Transfrontier Park and an ideal destination for a few days of relaxing in the Kalahari.
-Activities include, game drives, unguided walks and bird watching.
+Activities include, a sundowner game drive, unguided walks and bird watching.
 View activities

 The name TORGOS is derived from the latin name for a Lappet-faced Vulture (Torgos tracheliotus).